zzm634/typeorm-no-arp/README.md

 > You can generate an even more advanced project with express installed by running `typeorm init --name MyProject --database mysql --express` command.

-> You can generate docker-compose file by running `typeorm init --name MyProject --database postgres --docker` command.
+> You can generate a docker-compose file by running `typeorm init --name MyProject --database postgres --docker` command.

 ## Step-by-Step Guide